 Nitori and Doi from Wandering Son.
 It's implied that Doi has some sort of attraction to Nitori, and the two are on less-than-friendly terms.
 Takatsuki and Chiba turned into this early on, but have since gone back to being friends.

 From Witchblade, Reiji Takayama and Wadou.
 Much more true on Wadou's end, but both men have worked their asses off outsmarting each other (Takayama winning almost all of the time), and Wadou looks like he's in the throes of orgasm when he finally appears to have pwned Takayama royally at one point.
-It later comes back to haunt him in a totally humiliating fashion, but it WAS Foe Yay incarnate while it lasted.
+It later comes back to haunt him in a totally humiliating fashion.

 The blood-licking also appears in X1999 between Fuuma and Kamui.
 Of course, it's CLAMP...

 Yugi/Kaiba is really overt in Season Zero.
 Kaiba stalks Yugi for an entire episode because he suspects someone else is trying to defeat Yugi in a card game.
 (He interrupts said card game when it looks like Yugi's about to lose, beats the other duelists, and before parting reminds Yugi that he is The Only One Allowed to Defeat You).
 And in a later episode, Yugi gets hit by a car owned by Kaiba corp.
 He's fine (...somehow), but the person inside the car needs to be hospitalized.
 Yugi goes with said person to the hospital, where Kaiba eventually shows up.
 Upon seeing Yugi and realizing he was the one who caused the accident, Kaiba remarks thusly: